 Jason Feimster the Clown Prince of Venture Capital

 Great News for DCTech!
 Jason Feimster, the clown prince of Venture Capital is back in business!
 His website is back up.
 It’s still a cheap ass, low-rent, Wix-based web site.
 It still features a ton of plagiarized content (See the Clown Prince of Venture Capitals plagiarizing post).
 Feimster’s page is still riddled with lies.
-But, let me say this in defense of the Clown Prince of Venture Capital’s website if it was compared to the underlying, “Business,” if the website was a novel it would be, War and Piece, while the business is 50 Shades of Feces (Jason, here’s a link to help you figure out what the word “Feces” means).
+But, let me say this in defense of the Clown Prince of Venture Capital’s website if it was compared to the underlying, “Business,” if the website was a novel it would be, War and Peace, while the business is 50 Shades of Feces (Jason, here’s a link to help you figure out what the word “Feces” means).

 For some strange reason, cough, cough lack of money, Jason’s website went AWOL in June.
 Maybe after being fully invested, he had a cash flow problem and couldn’t pay his $6 monthly web hosting fee (see post).
 I’m told, but can’t verify that his last fund was fully invested when he invested the last nickel in a pack of juicy fruit gum.
-So he closed 3Si Holdings Fund I. The crack investigative reporting team at Driven Forward were able to obtain the actual complete Fund I portfolio.
+So he closed 3Si Holdings Fund I. The crack investigative reporting team at Driven Forward was able to obtain the actual complete Fund I portfolio.
 Here it is:

 - One pack of Juicy Fruit gum

-- One Snickers Bar (half eaten)
+- One Snickers Bar (half-eaten)

 - Two buttons from a sports coat found in the dressing room of a TJ Max

-- A single sock found in the gutter on the corner of route 123 and route 7
+- A single sock found in the gutter on the corner of Route 123 and route 7

-- One Strawberry Yo Play yogurt with a sell by date of August 13, 2012
+- One Strawberry Yo Play yogurt with a sell-by date of August 13, 2012

 With Fund I fully invested and positioned for success, Feimster hit the streets raising capital for 3Si Fund II.
 Word is that while walking down Wilson Blvd, the Clown Prince of Venture Capital, spotted a quarter and 2 nickels, wrestled a homeless woman for the bounty and viola… Fund II was funded.